 “She loved the combination of the community service projects with the relationships built between cultures and among group members; stepping outside your comfort zone and not just surviving, but thriving and laughing the entire journey.
 She gained a love of a new culture.”

 - Sharon and Barry Schindel, parents of Anna, Santa Monica, CA

 Settling In • Upon arrival in Liberia, travel thirty minutes by chartered bus to our home base on the northwest Pacific coast.
 Spend the first few days practicing important Spanish phrases and getting acquainted with Costa Rican culture.
 Sail and snorkel in the bay, take salsa dancing lessons in the evening, and get ready for your week in the community service village.

 The Villa • From our home base on the Pacific coast we explore the beaches, National Parks and villages of Guanacaste.
 Take surfing lessons at one of the best surf beaches in Costa Rica, play a game of pick-up soccer with local kids, and practice your Spanish during afternoon cooking lessons.
 Venture into the forest in search of monkeys, and lend a hand in reforestation projects.
 Continue exploring Costa Rican culture and practicing your Spanish during a series of staff-led enrichment seminars.

 The Community Service Village • Transfer by charter bus to a small village in the rolling green hills overlooking Lake Arenal.
-Spend a week getting to know the people in these small, rural towns as you work alongside them on projects chosen by the community.
+Spend a week getting to know the people in this rural town as you work alongside them on projects chosen by the community.
 Construct a playground, paint a mural in the kindergarten, teach English to local kids, or try your hand at milking at the town dairy farm.